Bangladesh–Iran relations

-Bangladesh–Iran relations are the bilateral relations between Bangladesh and Iran.
-Despite not having any major deals or any big kind of trade, the representatives of both nations have called for expanding economic relations between the two countries.
-Both are members of the OIC and the Developing 8.
+Bangladesh–Iran relations refers to the bilateral relations between the People's Republic of Bangladesh and the Islamic Republic of Iran.
+Bangladesh maintains an embassy in Tehran and Iran also maintains an embassy in Dhaka.
+Both are Muslim-majority countries and maintain close cultural and religious ties.
+Apart from the United Nations, both nations are members of the OIC and the Developing 8.

+Relations between Persia (Iran) and the region of Bengal dates back at least to the Muslim conquest of Bengal.
+The Bengal Sultanate was a stronghold for Iranian immigrants in South Asia.
+Persian culture, language and literature deeply Impacted to their Bengali counterparts during the medieval period.

+Although Imperial Iran supported Pakistan during the Bangladesh Liberation War, relations greatly improved following the Iranian Revolution.
+Since then, leaders of both nations have made state visits and counter visits.
+Bangladesh has supported Iran's nuclear program and backed Iran in the 2025 Iran–Israel war.

+Despite not having any major deals or significant trade, the representatives of both nations have called for expanding bilateral economic relations.
+Apart from trade, both nations also cooperate in the energy sector and counter-terrorism.

 History

+Medieval period

 Many Iranians migrated to Bengal throughout history in search of employment as well as to propagate Islam.
 Baba Kotwal Isfahani was among the first recorded Iranians to migrate from the Khwarazmian Empire to Bengal in 1204, arriving as an acquaintance of the Turco-Persian military ruler Bakhtiyar Khalji during his conquest of the region.

 The Bengal Sultanate was a stronghold for Iranian immigrants.
 With Persian as an official language, Bengal witnessed an influx of Persian scholars, lawyers, teachers and clerics.
 During the reign of Ghiyasuddin Azam Shah, Sonargaon became an important centre of Persian literature, with many publications of prose and poetry.
 Described as the "golden age of Persian literature in Bengal", its stature is illustrated by the Sultan's correspondence with Persian poet Hafez.
 When the Sultan invited Hafez to complete an incomplete ghazal by the ruler, the poet responded by acknowledging the grandeur of the Sultan's court and the literary quality of Bengali-Persian poetry.

 Emperor Shah Rukh of Persia had diplomatic relations with the Sultan of Bengal Jalaluddin Muhammad Shah.
-Emperor Shah Rukh contributed to ending the 5-year long Bengal Sultanate–Jaunpur Sultanate War after pressuring the Sultan of Jaunpur Ibrahim Sharqi to abstain from attacking Bengal "or to take the consequence upon himself.
+Emperor Shah Rukh contributed to ending the 5-year long Bengal–Jaunpur War after pressuring the Sultan of Jaunpur Ibrahim Sharqi to abstain from attacking Bengal "or to take the consequence upon himself.
 To which the intimation of the Jaunpur ruler was obedient, and desisted from his attacks upon Bengal".

+Modern era

-Liberation War
+Bangladesh Liberation War

 Iran was concerned with the imminent break-up of Pakistan which, it feared, would have caused the state to fractionalise into small pieces, ultimately resulting in Iran's encirclement by rivals.
-In December 1971, President Nixon of the United States encouraged Iran to send military supplies to Pakistan.
+In December 1971, US President Richard Nixon encouraged Iran to send military supplies to Pakistan.
 After many of the PAF jets being defeated, the PAF aircraft that survived decided to take refuge at Iranian air bases, refusing to continue fighting.